 - (1) Buildings.
-Building facades along the waterfront buffer must be treated as front facades per 660-12 with pedestrian connections from building entrances to the waterfront access path. - (2) Parking.
-Parking along the waterfront buffer must provide the frontage buffer per 660-72 between the waterfront and the parking lot.
+Building facades along the waterfront buffer must be treated as front facades per 660-18.
+J of the zoning ordinance with pedestrian connections from building entrances to the waterfront access path. - (2) Parking.
+Parking along the waterfront buffer must provide the frontage buffer per 660-78 of the zoning ordinance between the waterfront and the parking lot.